Canoe Slalom World Cup

 The ICF Canoe Slalom World Cup is an annual season-long series of top level races in canoe slalom held under the auspices of the International Canoe Federation.
 It has been held since 1988 in four canoe and kayak disciplines for men and women.
 The four original disciplines were men's single canoe (C1), men's double canoe (C2), men's kayak (K1) and women's kayak.
 A women's single canoe discipline (C1) was added to the world cup in 2010.
 The men's C2 event was removed from the world cup series in 2018 and it was replaced by the mixed C2 event.
 The mixed C2 event only lasted for one season, however.
 2018 was also the first time that world cup points were awarded for the kayak cross (called extreme K1 at the time).
 Kayak cross individual (a kayak cross time trial event) was introduced as a separate discipline in 2025.
 The time trial is simultaneously used as a qualification run for the kayak cross knockout phase.

 Competition format

-The world cup is a series of individual races usually taking place during the summer months of June, July and August.
-The athlete (or boat) that accumulates the highest number of points from all world cup races in the given discipline becomes the overall world cup champion.
-The scoring system as well as the number of world cup races have changed multiple times over the years.
-Currently the winner of a world cup race gets 60 points (120 points in the World Cup Final).
-The points for lower positions vary by discipline.
+The World Cup is a series of individual races usually taking place during the summer months of June, July, and August.
+The athlete (or boat) that accumulates the highest number of points from all World Cup races in the given discipline becomes the overall World Cup champion.
+The scoring system, as well as the number of World Cup races, has changed multiple times over the years.
+Currently, the winner of a World Cup race receives 60 points (120 points in the World Cup Final).
+The points awarded for lower positions vary by discipline.